liqiang88/PHP-MySQLi-Database-Class/readme.md

-MysqliDb -- Simple MySQLi wrapper and object mapper with prepared statements add namespace for MysqliDb class
+MysqliDb -- Simple MySQLi wrapper and object mapper with prepared statements;
+<br>---add namespace for MysqliDb class
 <hr>

 ### Table of Contents